Milly Alcock Net Worth: $3 million (approx.)

-Milly Alcock’s net worth is around $2 million.
+Milly Alcock’s net worth is estimated to be around $3 million.
 Milly Alcock is a famous Australian actress

 Milly Alcock is known for appearances in Janet King (2017), A Place to Call Home, Fighting Season, Pine Gap (2018), Les Norton (2019), The Gloaming, and Reckoning (2020).
 Milly Alcock also appeared in Upright (2019–2022), and as a young Rhaenyra Targaryen in the HBO television series House of the Dragon.